 - Black bean tortilla chips- I dipped these in the hummus-stuffed peppers.
 Swap for crackers or any other brand of tortilla chips you'd like!

 Where did you get those glass bento box containers?

-I’m sure you’re wondering!
-These three compartment glass storage containers are from Prep Naturals (you can find them here –> affiliate link).
+I'm sure you’re wondering!
+These 3 compartment meal prep containers are from Prep Naturals (you can find them here –> affiliate link).

 The best part about using these multi compartment meal prep containers is that you can enjoy foods that can otherwise tend to get soggy, without having to pack a whole extra container.
 Tortilla chips, crackers and nuts stay perfectly crisp and crunchy!

 I love that these containers are glass!
 I find that glass storage containers make your food taste so much better since they don't absorb smells or stains.
 Be warned that they are heavier, and also, they do take up some extra space in the dishwasher.